Azure/azure-event-hubs-go/readme.md

 // listen to each partition of the Event Hub runtimeInfo, err := hub.GetRuntimeInformation(ctx) for _, partitionID := range runtimeInfo.PartitionIDs {
-	_, err := hub.Receive(ctx, partitionID, handler, eventhub.ReceiveWithLatestOffset())
+	// start receiving messages -- Receive is non-blocking and starts immediately _, err := hub.Receive(ctx, partitionID, handler, eventhub.ReceiveWithLatestOffset())
 	if err != nil {
 		// handle err